-The Plate of Origin 2018 competition was judged by two judges; both well-respected in the food and hospitality industry.
+The 2018 Plate of Origin 2018 competition is judged by two judges; both well-respected in the food and hospitality industry.
 The winning restaurants and chefs will be featured in the May 2018 edition of Cuisine.

 No one knows food and the people who grow it, produce it and cook it like Kelli Brett.
-An award winning food journalist and broadcaster, Kelli is editor of New Zealand’s iconic and much loved food and wine magazine ‘Cuisine’ and National Food Editor for Fairfax NZ.
+An award winning food journalist and broadcaster, Kelli is part owner of New Zealand’s iconic and much loved food and wine magazine ‘Cuisine’ and National Food Editor for Fairfax NZ.

 Kelli brings to the ‘Plate of Origin’ table a vast knowledge of food and a fierce dedication to promoting local ingredients and regional food communities.